Virtuoso - Bio

 As an orchestral conductor, he worked with orchestras such as the Berliner Symphoniker, Berlin Sinfonietta (Germany), the Buchmann-Mehta Symphony Orchestra, La Nua Orchestra, and Symphonette Ra’anana (Israel).

 As a violinist, he was concertmaster and soloist with the greatest classical musicians of our time – Barenboim, Dohnanyi, Masur, Ma, Mehta, Perlman, Vengerov, Zuckerman (to name a few), and appeared in the Royal Albert Hall (London), Carnegie Hall (New York), Musikverein (Vienna), Tonhalle (Zurich), Philharmonie (Berlin and Paris) and other renowned venues around the world.

-He is the recipient of many awards and has been dedicated numerous musical masterpieces.
+He is the recipient of many awards, two of which are master luthier violins of the 17th and 18th centuries, and has also been dedicated numerous musical masterpieces.

 He lives with his wife and children in Amsterdam.

 "The Rock Star that even your mum has a crush on"

 Virtuoso - Interview

 When did you start to get interested in music?

 When I was seven I was presented with two options: either play the piano or the violin.
 I said that the violin looked more like magic, and the rest is history…